ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 GRANT - Windows Device Access | Grants access to managed Windows devices that are Intune enrolled and/or Hybrid Azure AD Joined (joined to an on-premises AD and Azure AD).
 Note, Hybrid Azure AD join only applies to Hybrid implementation types.
 GRANT - Guest Access (B2B) | Approved apps that guest users can access (requires MFA).
 BLOCK - Guest Access (B2B) | Blocked apps that guest users can never access.
+GRANT - Require MFA and PAW for Administrators | Require MFA for administration roles in Azure AD and define a Privileged Access Workstation (PAW) allowed location.

 ###  Active Directory